 Ilminster is set within a valley with steep sides which form a key part of the towns unique character.
-Ilminster is surrounded by three hills: Beacon Hill to the North, and Herne Hill to the South West and Pretwood Hill South East.
+Ilminster is surrounded by three hills: Beacon Hill to the North, Herne Hill to the South West and Pretwood Hill to the South East.
 All rise to a little over 100 metres and broadly contain the spread of the town and its immediate rural edge.
 To the west, the setting is less defined, with the town extending toward the open land of the River Isle valley, and an edge that is reinforced by the A303 road corridor.

 The steep sided valley topography restricts long distance views however it does mean that there are extensive views seen of countryside set above and between roof tops due to the taller hillside topography within the valley and from the town.
-The topography also influences the relationship between buildings, and the relationship of buildings to road.
+The topography also influences the relationship between buildings and the relationship of buildings to road.

 Views of the landscape and the steep sided topography create a strong sense of place and is important for the community of Ilminster.
-Each of the character areas has distinctive views, shown on pages 21 and 22.
-In addition to this the INP identifies 20 views to be protected, also copied here.
+Each of the character areas has distinctive views, shown on pages 32 - 35.